-Exterior window sill trim plays a more important role in the way that the facade of a home looks and functions than many people realize.
-Trim is the final finishing touch on any exterior that helps complete the home’s appearance and bring the entire style and design together.
-Trim emphasizes architecture, highlights the doors, windows, and siding, and can help cover cut edges and gaps in the siding.
+Exterior window sill trim plays a big role in the looks and functions of a home .
+Trim is the final finishing touch on any exterior.
+It completes the home’s appearance and brings the entire style and design together.
+Trim emphasizes the design, highlights the doors, windows, and siding, and covers cut edges and gaps in the siding.

 Materials for Window Sill Trim

-Window sill trim needs to be strong and durable enough to help protect the window opening in which the window itself sits from moisture, but it also needs to coordinate with the rest of the trim in order to help create a cohesive appearance.
+Window sill trim needs to be strong and durable enough to protect the window opening from moisture entry.
+But it also needs to coordinate with the rest of the trim in order to help create a cohesive design.

-External window sills are available in a few different materials, but the choice is more limited than with other exterior trim options.
-Vinyl trim can often be found on many areas of the home, but the nature of an external sill often requires the use of a stronger material.
+External window sill materials are available in a few different sizes and shapes.
+But the choice is more limited than with other exterior trim options.
+The demands on the external sill often requires the use of a stronger, more stable material.

 A better alternative to both cedar and pressure-treated wood window sills is to use preservative-treated wood sills instead.
-Preservative-treated sills like those made by Belco Forest Products are given a non-toxic topical treatment that helps the wood resist rot and insect activity, but that doesn’t impact groundwater.
+Preservative-treated sills like those made by Belco Forest Products are given a non-toxic topical preservative treatment.
+This preservative treatment protects the wood from rot and insect activity, but is environmentally safe.

-The trim comes already primed and ready for installation, which means that it will reduce both installation time and expense.
-Since it is a real wood trim, it also matches up beautifully with the rest of the exterior, without the fake appearance of plastic or aluminum.
+The trim is factory primed and ready for installation.
+Reducing both installation time and expense.
+Since it is a real wood trim, it also matches up beautifully with the rest of the exterior.
+Without the fake appearance of plastic or metal.

 Get a Better Window Sill Material

 Window sills are an important part of every property’s trim.
 Make sure that you choose a material that will complement the aesthetics while holding up well to the elements.
 Visit Belco Forest Products to learn more about their preservative-treated trims and how you can use them to help create better exteriors.